Toshiba could incur 700 bil. yen loss, asks state-owned bank for aid

 Toshiba Corp. has sought financial assistance from the state-owned Development Bank of Japan as it expects an asset impairment loss of up to 700 billion yen ($6.17 billion) from its U.S. nuclear business, sources close to the matter said Thursday.

-With the huge expected loss, Toshiba is facing the risk of falling into a capital deficit, the sources said, adding the company will also seek to secure funds by selling operations and assets.
+With the huge expected loss, Toshiba is facing the risk of falling into a capital deficit, the sources said, adding the company will also seek to secure funds by spinning off its mainstay flash memory business and selling assets.

-Toshiba had estimated at the end of 2016 that it could book a loss of up to 500 billion yen but the yen's recent fall against the U.S. dollar has apparently inflated the amount as the U.S. nuclear operations are denominated in foreign currency.
-Costs related to the nuclear reactors the company is trying to complete have also likely swollen.
+The DBJ is mulling possible investment in the Japanese electronics maker itself or in its flash memory business, the sources said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.